camiastrada/ADS-Project/README.md

 ### Set Environment
 1. install ruby (with pachage manager to choice)
 2. gem install bundler debug
-3. bundle install --path vendor/bundle (for locally install the gems in the project directorie)
+3. make install (for locally install the gems in the project directorie)
-4. bundle ecex ruby src/app.rb
+4. make run